Naila Kabeer: Career

 In 1985, Kabeer joined the Institute of Development Studies at Sussex as a research fellow and later became a professorial fellow.
 In 2010, she joined the School of Oriental and African Studies, University of London as professor of development studies.
 In 2013, she joined the Gender Institute at the London School of Economics and Political Science as professor of gender and international development, where she has been since.
-Kabeer was the Kerstin Hesselgren Professor at the University of Gothenburg, Sweden in between 2004–2005 and Senior Sabaticant with International Development Research Centre Regional Office in South Asia between 2005 and 2006.
-She also worked as a senior research fellow at the Department for International Development, UK 2009–2010.
+Kabeer was the Kerstin Hesselgren Professor at the University of Gothenburg, Sweden from 2004 to 2005 and Senior Sabaticant with International Development Research Centre Regional Office in South Asia from 2005 to 2006.
+She also worked as a senior research fellow at the Department for International Development, UK from 2009 to 2010.
 She remains as an emeritus fellow at the Institute of Development Studies, Sussex.

 Kabeer has been active in developing frameworks and methodologies for integrating gender concerns into policy and planning.
 She is a social economist and works primarily on poverty, gender and social policy issues.
-She has been active in developing frameworks and methodologies for integrating gender concerns into policy and planning and has experience of training and advisory work with governments, bilateral and multilateral agencies and NGOs (including Oxfam, ActionAid, Women for Women International, BRAC, PRADAN and Nijera Kori). as well as for a number of international development agencies (including the United Nations Development Programme (UNDP), UNICEF, World Bank, UN Women, and SIDA), and North American Aerospace Defense Command (NORAD). and DIFD.
+She has been active in developing frameworks and methodologies for integrating gender concerns into policy and planning and has experience of training and advisory work with governments, bilateral and multilateral agencies and NGOs including Oxfam, ActionAid, Women for Women International, BRAC, PRADAN and Nijera Kori.
+Additionally, she has worked with a number of international development agencies including the United Nations Development Programme (UNDP), UNICEF, World Bank, UN Women, Swedish International Development Cooperation Agency (SIDA), Norwegian Agency for Development Cooperation (NORAD), and DIFD.
 She is also on the board of the Women's Rights Program of the Open Society Foundations, of the International Centre for Research on Women which is an advisory committee of the International Labour Organization's Better Works Program.